These are the best early Black Friday Apple deals available now

 The best early Apple Black Friday 2021 deals

-Apple AirPods pro are pretty pricey but, thanks to Amazon’s early Black Friday sale, you can snap them up for a fraction of the cost.
+Apple AirPods pro are pretty pricey but, thanks to John Lewis & Partners’s early Black Friday sale, you can snap them up for a fraction of the cost.
 In our review of the earbuds, our tester said they “are a high-end pair of earphones that are difficult to find much fault in”.
-Retaining a similar design to the original AirPods (was £119, now £116, Amazon.co.uk), they feature Apple’s signature glossy white finish but come with three different sized silicone eartips, so you can find the perfect fit for you.
+Retaining a similar design to the original AirPods (was £119, now £99, Amazon.co.uk), they feature Apple’s signature glossy white finish but come with three different sized silicone eartips, so you can find the perfect fit for you.
 As for the noise quality, our tester added that “it’s a sound topped by few rivals,” with an impressive active noise-cancelling function that shuts out ambient noise.
 The AirPods pro also come with Apple’s new MagSafe wireless charging case, released in October.

 Apple iPhone 13 pro: Was £71 per month, now £35.50 per month, Three.co.uk